College Advice for Middle and High School Students

-- Make sure your SAT, SAT Subject Tests, and/or English proficiency test (TOEFL or IELTS) scores are sent to each of your colleges.
+- Make sure your SAT/ACT, SAT/ACT Subject Tests, and/or English proficiency test (TOEFL or IELTS) scores are sent to each of your colleges.

 - Have your counselor send your first semester grades to colleges.
 Contact your colleges and confirm that all necessary application materials have been received.

-- Continue to perform well in school and don't get "senioritis" or "senior slump"; colleges want to see strong final grades.
-Check out College Board Tips for Staying Motivated (Read article) and What You Do in High School Matters.
+- Continue to perform well in school and don’t get “senioritis” or “senior slump”; colleges want to see strong final grades.
+Check out College Board Tips for Staying Motivated (https://bigfuture.collegeboard.org/get-started/inside-the-classroom/tips-for-staying-motivated).

 - Read carefully any admission decisions that arrive; some may require action on your part.